27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \Delta u_1 &= \frac{1}{\sqrt{3}}\left(\delta_3\zeta_2 - \delta_2\zeta_3\right) + \frac{2}{3}\left(\delta_1\delta_1u_1 + \delta_1\delta_2u_2 + \delta_1\delta_3u_3\right),\tag{27.167}\label{eq:hex_laplace_vec_0}\\ \Delta u_2 &= \frac{1}{\sqrt{3}}\left(\delta_1\zeta_3 - \delta_3\zeta_1\right) + \frac{2}{3}\left(\delta_2\delta_1u_1 + \delta_2\delta_2u_2 + \delta_2\delta_3u_3\right),\tag{27.168}\label{eq:hex_laplace_vec_1}\\ \Delta u_3 &= \frac{1}{\sqrt{3}}\left(\delta_2\zeta_1 - \delta_1\zeta_2\right) + \frac{2}{3}\left(\delta_3\delta_1u_1 + \delta_3\delta_2u_2 + \delta_3\delta_3u_3\right).\tag{27.169}\label{eq:hex_laplace_vec_2} \end{align} \]

-For the vorticities $\zeta_i$, the approaches are made, motivated by the equations (27.49) - (27.51)
+For the vorticities $\zeta_i$, motivated by Eqs.
+(27.49) - (27.51), one makes the ansätze

 \[ \begin{align} \zeta_1 &= \frac{2}{\sqrt{3}}\left(\delta_2u_3 - \delta_3u_2\right),\tag{27.170}\label{eq:hex_curl_rhombus_0}\\ \zeta_2 &= \frac{2}{\sqrt{3}}\left(\delta_3u_1 - \delta_1u_3\right),\tag{27.171}\label{eq:hex_curl_rhombus_1}\\ \zeta_3 &= \frac{2}{\sqrt{3}}\left(\delta_1u_2 - \delta_2u_1\right).\tag{27.172}\label{eq:hex_curl_rhombus_2} \end{align} \]